-The combination of the CFA835 with ATX can replace the function of the power and restart switches in a standard ATX-compatible system.
+The CFA835 with ATX enabled can replace the function of the power and restart switches in a standard ATX-compatible system.
 The ATX Power Switch Functionality is stored by the command 4 (0x04): Store Current State as Boot State.

-NOTE: The GPIO pins used for ATX control must not be configured as user GPIO.
-The pins must be configured to their default drive mode in order for the ATX functions to work correctly.
+NOTE: The GPIO pins used for ATX control must be configured to their default drive mode in order for the ATX functions to work correctly.
 See ATX Power Supply and Control Connections.

-The RESET (GPIO[3]) and POWER CONTROL (GPIO[2]) lines on the CFA835 are normally highimpedance.
+The RESET (GPIO[3]) and POWER CONTROL (GPIO[2]) lines on the CFA835 are normally high-impedance.
 Electrically, they appear to be disconnected or floating.
 When the CFA835 asserts the RESTART or POWER CONTROL lines, they are momentarily driven high or low (as determined by the RESTART_INVERT and POWER_INVERT bits, detailed below).
 To end the power or restart pulse, the CFA835 changes the lines back to high-impedance.